scipy-conference/scipy_proceedings/papers/bradley_dice/36_bradley_dice.rst

    These features contrast the assumptions of most analysis tools designed for biomolecular simulations and materials science.
    :label:`fig:scales`

-With the popularity of "off-the-shelf" molecular dynamics engines capable of running parameterized simulations, it is now simpler than ever to simulate complex systems ranging from large biomolecules and coarse-grained models to reconfigurable materials and colloidal self-assembly.
+With the availability of "off-the-shelf" molecular dynamics engines capable of running parameterized simulations, it is now possible to simulate complex systems ranging from large biomolecules and coarse-grained models to reconfigurable materials and colloidal self-assembly.
 Various tools have arisen to facilitate the analysis of these simulations, many of which are immediately interoperable with the most popular simulation tools.
-The ``freud`` library differentiates itself from other molecular dynamics analysis packages through its focus on colloidal and nano-scale systems.
+The ``freud`` library differentiates itself from other analysis packages through its focus on colloidal and nano-scale systems.
-Due to their immense diversity and adaptability, colloidal materials are a powerful model system for exploring soft matter physics as well as a viable platform for harnessing photonic :cite:`Cersonsky2018a`, plasmonic :cite:`Tan2011BuildingDNA`, and other useful structurally-derived properties.
+Due to their diversity and adaptability, colloidal materials are a powerful model system for exploring soft matter physics as well as a viable platform for harnessing photonic :cite:`Cersonsky2018a`, plasmonic :cite:`Tan2011BuildingDNA`, and other useful structurally-derived properties.

 In colloidal systems, features like particle anisotropy play an important role in creating complex crystal structures, some of which have no atomic analogues :cite:`Damasceno2012`.
 Design spaces encompassing wide ranges of particle morphology :cite:`Damasceno2012` and interparticle interactions :cite:`Adorf2018` have been studied, yielding phase diagrams filled with complex behavior.
 The ``freud`` library is targeted towards studying such systems, providing a unique feature set that is tailored to capturing the important properties that characterize colloidal systems.
 For example, the multi-dimensional Potential of Mean Force and Torque allows users to understand the effects of particle anisotropy on entropic self-assembly :cite:`VanAnders2014c,VanAnders2014d,Karas2016,Harper2015,Anderson2017`.
 Additionally, ``freud`` has tools for identifying and clustering particles by their local crystal environments :cite:`Teich2019`.
-The ``freud`` library's extraordinary scalability is exemplified by its use in computing correlation functions on systems of over a million particles, calculations that were used to elucidate the elusive hexatic phase transition in two-dimensional systems of hard polygons :cite:`Anderson2017`.
+The ``freud`` library's scalability is exemplified by its use in computing correlation functions on systems of over a million particles, calculations that were used to elucidate the elusive hexatic phase transition in two-dimensional systems of hard polygons :cite:`Anderson2017`.

-The outputs of molecular simulations are usually stored as a file of particle positions, with some metadata like particle types.
+The outputs of molecular simulations are usually stored as a file of particle positions, with some metadata like particle types, periodic box dimensions, and bond topologies.
 However, these outputs are typically not immediately useful.
 Physical invariants of a system such as translational or rotational invariance are difficult to learn from raw arrays of particle positions, making machine learning libraries hard to apply for tasks such as classification or regression.
 Data visualizations, on the other hand, rely on position arrays for drawing particles but frequently must be coupled with analysis tools in order to provide interpretable views of the system that allow researchers to identify regions, e.g. defects and well-ordered domains, of self-assembled structures.